spotify/heroic/docs/content/_docs/config.md

   # Component name will set the "service" name in the Lightstep UI
   componentName: <string> default = heroic

-  # Reporting interval in millseconds.
+  # Reporting interval in milliseconds.
   reportingIntervalMs: <int> default = 1000

   # Max buffered spans
   maxBufferedSpans: <int> default = 1000

-  # Perform round robin between all hosts returned by grpcCollectorTarget.
-  grpcRoundRobin: <bool> default = true

-  # If enabled, the gRPC client connection will be reset at regular intervals.
+  # If enabled, the client connection will be reset at regular intervals.
-  # Used to load balance on server side.
+  # Used to load balance on client side.
-  grpcResetClient: <bool> default = false
+  resetClient: <bool> default = false
 ```